esciencecenter-digital-skills/lesson-model-coupling/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction
 Computer simulations are widely used in modern science to understand and predict the behaviour of natural systems.
-The computer program that simulates the system is referred to as a "model" of that system.
+The computer program that simulates a given physical system is referred to as a _model_ of that system.
+For example, a climate simulation code is a _model_ of the Earth's climate.
 Some models may be very simple e.g. describing the evolution of a 1 dimensional system.
 Others may be highly complex, involving many different physical processes.
 A well known use of computer simulation is in the field of weather forecasting, in which a very complex model composed of a multitude of different physical processes must be simulated by a computer program, generally requiring powerful supercomputers.
-The computer program that simulates a given physical system is known as a _model_ of that system.
-A given climate simulation code is a _model_ of the Earth's climate, for example.

 ## Mathematical model vs computational model
 For this course, it is important to distinguish between a _mathematical_ model, and a _computational_ model.